kimreyesg/UG-Research/README.md

 ### 1. Foundational Concepts 📚

+The band structure is fixed by the crystal, but the electronic properties depend on how electrons fill it

 - **Bloch's Theorem 🌊**:
   - Explains why electrons in periodic crystals form wavefunctions with a plane-wave component modulated by a periodic function.
   - Includes notes and an interactive notebook.